Skip to main content

 Figure 14.2.1 Geology of the Transverse Ranges Province of California

 This map highlights map units found within the Transverse Ranges Province according to large ranges of geologic age and lithology.
-The San Andreas fault is a prominent feature, trending northwest and forming the southern boundary of the western portion of this province, including the lozenge-shaped San Bernadino Mountains.
+The San Andreas fault is a prominent feature, trending northwest and forming the southern boundary of the western portion of this province, including the lozenge-shaped San Bernardino Mountains.
 As the San Andreas Fault trends northwestward, it crosses to the northern boundary of the San Gabriel Mountains.
 The southern boundary of the San Gabriel Mountains is the San Gabriel Fault.
 Other major fault systems in this region include a number of east-west striking faults which are truncated by the southern San Gabriel Fault on the east.
 These faults extend offshore to the west.

-Precambrian and Mesozoic metamorphic and igneous intrusive rocks occur in the eastern region, corresponding to the San Bernadino and San Gabriel Mountains.
-Patches of Paleozoic sedimentary rocks occur in the north-central San Bernadino Mountains, and patches of Paleozoic sedimentary rocks are found in the western San Gabriel Mountains.
+Precambrian and Mesozoic metamorphic and igneous intrusive rocks occur in the eastern region, corresponding to the San Bernardino and San Gabriel Mountains.
+Patches of Paleozoic sedimentary rocks occur in the north-central San Bernardino Mountains, and patches of Paleozoic sedimentary rocks are found in the western San Gabriel Mountains.
 The western portion of the Transverse Ranges Province, including the Channel Islands, is dominated by younger (Neogene and Paleogene) sedimentary rocks and volcanics.
 The southern edges of the province and patches within the western part of the province include Quaternary surficial deposits.

 Figure 14.3.3.
 Simplified cross-section through the central Ventura Basin

-A cross section from north to south across the Ventura basin reveals a series of folds and faults that are typical of this region.
+A cross section from north to south across the Ventura basin reveals a series of folds and faults that are typical of this region and that include oil sands, oil shales, and tar sands.
 In this example, a large syncline made of Miocene through Quaternary aged sedimentary rocks underlies the Ventura Basin.
 The Monterey Formation is the base layer in this synclinal structure.
-To the north, the San Cayetano Thrust fault pushes older rocks in the Santa Paula Range southward over this subsurface synclinal formation, causing oil bearing units in the footwall to be slightly overturned toward the south.
-To the south, the south-dipping Oak Ridge reverse fault pushes Upper Eocene through Pleistocene rocks northward over the syncline.
-Upper Eocene through Oligocene oil-bearing layers in the in the hanging wall of the Oak Ridge fault are anticlinally folded beneath an oil field.
-These units include oil sands, oil shales and tar sands.
+To the north, the San Cayetano Thrust fault pushes older rocks in the Santa Paula Range southward over this subsurface synclinal formation, causing oil bearing units in the footwall to be slightly overturned toward the south, beneath an oil field directly to the south of the Santa Paula Ridge.

 Figure 14.3.9 Major structural blocks of the Los Angeles Basin